-- 1. U.S. productivity has gone up in recent years because computers have made production faster. - 2.
-The HIGHER PRODUCTIVITY is, the LOWER COSTS are in producing goods and services, and the lower prices can be.
+- 1. U.S. productivity has gone up in recent years because computers have made production faster. - The HIGHER PRODUCTIVITY is, the LOWER COSTS are in producing goods and services, and the lower prices can be. - 3.
+The U.S. economy is a SERVICE ECONOMY very labor-intensive-creating productivity issues.